cascadiajs/cascadiajs-2020/src/views/pages/content/july-prefunk.md

 ![Using Slack while watching the live stream](/images/stream-slack.png) [(full-size image)](/images/stream-slack.png)

-#### Part 2: Hanging out in Remo
+### Part 2: Hanging out

-Following the conclusion of the talks and Q&A, we will be asking everyone to join us over on Remo.
+Following the conclusion of the talks and Q&A, there are two options for hanging out and chatting:

+#### Remo

 Remo is a virtual event platform that allow us to create a floor that has tables and chairs.
 Each table can accommodate a maximum of 6 people, and once you "sit down" you will be in a video chat (video + audio) with the other people seated at that table.